Charitable Street Collection Permits

 Before we can grant a street collection permit, we need to have as much information as possible about your charity, so please send in leaflets / information on the aims of the charity with your application form.
 We may also contact you to request a copy of the latest audited charity accounts.

-If you do not belong to the group / charity you want to collect for, you must send in a letter from the group / charity with your application form.
+If you are not an employee/authorised administrator of the group/charity you want to collect for, you must obtain and send in a letter from the group/charity with your application form.
 This letter must say that they agree to you collecting for them.

 Direct Debit Pledges